daquino/usbank-es-loader/README.md

 # usbank-es-loader

-A Clojure library designed to ... well, that part is up to you.
+A Clojure script designed to load US Bank transactions in a CSV file into Elasticsearch.

 ## Usage